b3x206/Packetor/README.md

 Just press F5 and run on desktop / web platform.
 It will work, sort of, but will be a hollow app without any functions. <br>

 ### IOS
 I am poor so I do not have an apple device (or the ability to buy anything other than a potato with cables) that can run the recent MacOS.
-So IOS support is removed.
+So IOS support is removed. (+ it wasn't even supported properly to begin with)

 ### Android
 #### Step 0 :